Gemini CLI Extensions 2026: Google’s Free Terminal AI, 20+ Tools, 100+ Extensions, Agent Skills

 If you’re exploring AI tools beyond coding, check out our reviews of Perplexity AI for research and Google’s other AI innovations.

-1. What Gemini CLI Actually Does (And What Just Changed Yesterday)
+1. What Gemini CLI Actually Does (The 2026 Reality)

 It’s an open-source AI agent that brings Gemini directly into your terminal, using a ReAct (reason and act) loop with built-in tools and MCP server support for complex tasks like fixing bugs, creating new features, and improving test coverage.